 Obvara Raku is actually not raku at all.
 The only similarity is that the pot gets heated up in a raku kiln.
 Obvara is a technique used in the Balkans to seal low fire pots to prepare them for cooking and serving food.
 This method is said to promote good health and longevity to those consuming the food.
 How can this not be a good thing?
 When the kiln is at 1650 degrees, I took the pot out and submerged it into a bucket of fermenting flour yeast and sugar....

 Pit firing may be the oldest method for firing clay.
 The firing temperature is very low and the pieces are primarily decorative, although anciently they were certainly widely used.
-Typically the pots are piled together in a pit and surrounded by combustibles of all kinds.
-Depending on what is in the pit, the pots will come out black, grey, green, pink, yellow etc. I am experimenting with “pit” firing in my raku kiln.
-I wrap the pot, along with combustibles and minerals, in heavy duty aluminum foil.
-I then...
+Typically the pots are piled together in a pit, or can, and surrounded by combustibles, and chemicals, such as copper carbonate, salt, etc. Depending on what is in the pit, the pots will come out black, grey, green, pink,...